What is functional medicine?

-When was the last time your specialist asked you about what’s going on in your life or something other than their particular area of interest?
+When was the last time your specialist asked you about your diet or what’s going on in your life or something other than their particular area of interest?

 The practice of functional medicine aims to look at how all your systems are functioning in harmony with each other, taking into account your genetics, your external environment and your lifestyle.
 It’s a bit like listening to an orchestra.
 If just one instrument is slightly out of tune, or one musician is slightly off-beat it can affect the others and spoil the whole performance.

 Or look at it another way…how well your car works.
 If it doesn’t start, you have a problem and it needs to be fixed to get you back on the road.
 But what if it might go when you start it, and it might get you from A to B but it doesn’t do that very well?
 Is it running a bit rough?
 Are the tyres a bit low on air or thin on tread?
 Can it accelerate when needed or brake suddenly if required?
 Does everything work as intended by the manufacturer or as well as when you bought it?

 In other words, technically it “works”, but is it FUNCTIONING OPTIMALLY or even WELL?